DAR-Innovations/kaiteki/backend/src/main/java/org/kaiteki/kaizen/api/README.md

-# Chatbot API
+# Kaizen

-A simple Flask API for interacting with a conversational AI model.
+A simple FastAPI API for interacting with a conversational AI model.
 This API allows you to perform various natural language processing tasks, such as chat-based responses, text summarization, keyword extraction, and paraphrasing.

 ## Table of Contents
 - [Introduction](#introduction)